-Standardised • Teams and individuals responsible for controlling significant risks, know and understand their responsibilities and apply them in the correct manner.
-There are processes in place to allow managers to manage appraisal systems Culture There is recognition and acceptance between individuals in the organisation over roles and responsibilities and mutual involvement to achieve business objectives. • to reward and correct behaviours and outcomes, but also to make sure there are no unintended consequences of these appraisals.
-Individuals are clear on their roles and responsibilities and effectively deploy and actively engage to improve H&S risk controls.
-There are effective procedures and processes in place for all significant risks.
-Collaboration is effective and individuals are given and accept additional responsibilities.
-Supervision and supervisory roles are adequate.
-Supervisory arrangements are proportionate and adaptable to control risks associated with those new to a job, learning new processes, carrying out infrequent high risk work and remote / lone working.
-Managed • Some managers and supervisors hold their employees accountable, but there is no consistency of application.
-Some processes for controlling responsibilities exist, through procedures or performance reviews, but not for all significant risks.
-Individuals are unclear on some roles and responsibilities relating to control of H&S risks.
-There are some procedures and Culture Individuals know their responsibilities, but there is no consistent evidence of ownership across the organisation.
-There is some definition of collaborative arrangements, but with minimal impact on collaboration. processes in place, but not for all significant risks.
-Ad-hoc • Managers and supervisors rarely, if ever, hold their employees to account for their H&S duties.
-There is inconsistency between accountability for H&S and accountability for other business activities.
-Individuals are unclear on their roles and responsibilities relating to control of H&S risks.
-There is a lack of procedures and processes to ensure accountability for H&S. (e.g. in job descriptions).
-Culture There is a culture of non-acceptance and lack of understanding of responsibilities.
-Supervision and supervisory roles are not clearly defined or consistently applied.
-Collaboration arrangements are undefined and there is no proactive inclusion of employees involved (a failure of organisational structure).
+- Teams and individuals responsible for controlling significant risks, know and understand their responsibilities and apply them in the correct manner. - There are processes in place to allow managers to manage appraisal systems to reward and correct behaviours and outcomes, but also to make sure there are no unintended consequences of these appraisals.

+- Individuals are clear on their roles and responsibilities and effectively deploy and actively engage to improve H&S risk controls. - There are effective procedures and processes in place for all significant risks. - Some managers and supervisors hold their employees accountable, but there is no consistency of application. - Some processes for controlling responsibilities exist, through procedures or performance reviews, but not for all significant risks. - Individuals are unclear on some roles and responsibilities relating to control of H&S risks. - There are some procedures and processes in place, but not for all significant risks. - Managers and supervisors rarely, if ever, hold their employees to account for their H&S duties. - There is inconsistency between accountability for H&S and accountability for other business activities. - Individuals are unclear on their roles and responsibilities relating to control of H&S risks. - There is a lack of procedures and processes to ensure accountability for H&S. (e.g. in job descriptions).